-All posts by Paul Kim »
+Paul Kim

 A New Generation Learns the Legacy of Chin’s Murder

 A new film about the 1982 killing of Vincent Chin aims to preserve the memory of the tragedy to a new generation of APIs.
-The film, “Vincent Who?”, commemorates a murder that galvanized the
+The film, “Vincent Who?”, commemorates a murder that galvanized the API civil rights movement, but as its title suggests, inquires into the case’s lack of awareness within the community.

 My Schizoaffective Disorder Almost Killed Me

-My mother remembers it clearly.
 I was unconscious at the time, so I cannot recall the details of what happened.
-I only remember the point of impact as my body collided with the car, a
+I only remember the point of impact as my body collided with the car, a hellish scream emanating from my throat as I faced certain death.
+Then, according to my mother, my body flew about fifteen feet into the air, only to be hit by four more cars on the way down.

 Vietnamese Marijuana Growers Through the Eyes of their Defense Attorney

 The Vietnamese American community in Seattle is becoming increasingly stigmatized as more Vietnamese American marijuana growers are busted for their involvement in the growth and trafficking of marijuana in the Pacific Northwest.
-The publicity

 Eco-Home Sweet Home

-A Bellevue couple completes and settles into their certified “Green Concept” home – the first of its kind in the city
+A Bellevue couple completes and settles into their certified “Green Concept” home – the first of its kind in the city.

 Toasting Viet Wah Owner’s New Lounge in Renton